BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/06 - Security.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="6-1">6.1 Access</a></h2>

-There are three endpoints for entry points to the big data cluster:
+There are three endpoints for entry points to the Big Data Cluster:

 <table>

 <tr><th style="background-color: #1b20a1; color: white;">Endpoint</th> <th style="background-color: #1b20a1; color: white;">Description</th></tr>

   <tr><td>HDFS/Spark (Knox) gateway</td><td>An HTTPS-based endpoint that proxies other endpoints.
 The HDFS/Spark gateway is used for accessing services like webHDFS and Livy.
 Wherever you see references to Knox, this is the endpoint</td></tr>
-  <tr><td>Controller endpoint</td><td>The endpoint for the big data cluster management service that exposes REST APIs for managing the cluster.
+  <tr><td>Controller endpoint</td><td>The endpoint for the Big Data Cluster management service that exposes REST APIs for managing the cluster.
 Some tools, such as the Admin portal, are also accessed through this endpoint</td></tr>
   <tr><td>Master Instance</td><td>Get a detailed description of a specific pod in json format output.
 It includes details, such as the current Kubernetes node that the pod is placed on, the containers running within the pod, and the image used to bootstrap the containers.
 It also shows other details, such as labels, status, and persisted volumes claims that are associated with the pod</td></tr>

 </table>